 The noise volume rose in direct proportion to the volume of booze consumed, and there was plenty of booze consumed.
 Bravado and banter shouted across the bar.
 Egos were massaged and squashed, reputations raised and lowered.
-All the usual prize-giving at a fishing contest stuff.
+All the usual prize-giving stuff at a fishing contest.

 I cannot remember which clubhouse it was, all these tournament nights seem to meld together in the memory banks.